rcw3bb/query-ai/README.md

 poetry run app
 ```

-Expect something like the following:
+You should see output similar to the following:

 ```
 2025-02-22 01:36:01,784 - query_ai.application - INFO - Query AI application